Bioness-zz/SLAI-Balance-Patch/README.md

 [4] T67 Grenade M.Gun:
 Increased base weight to 2.2 from 1.8
-Increased base blast radius to 20 from 18
+Increased base blast radius to 22 from 18
-Increased blast radius scaling to -10 from -12 Increased base blast time to 20 from 18
+Increased blast radius grow level scaling to -4 from -6 Increased blast radius scaling to -10 from -12 Increased base blast time to 22 from 18
-Increased blast time scaling to -10 from -12
+Increased blast time grow level scaling to -4 from -6 Increased blast time scaling to -10 from -12
-Increased base blast damage to 2,800 from 1800 Increased minimum blast to 7 from 0
+Increased base blast damage to 2,800 from 1800 Increased blast damage grow level scaling to 1,200 from 600 Increased blast damage scaling to 2,400 from 1,200 Increased minimum blast to 7 from 0
 Increased max heavy ammunition scaling to 65 from 45